 Governments around the world are advising that people use physical distancing, also known as social distancing, and self-isolation to help slow the spread of the novel coronavirus.
 There are some key differences between these approaches, however.

 The novel coronavirus, or SARS-CoV-2, can cause a respiratory condition known as coronavirus disease 2019 (COVID-19).
-Some studies predict that roughly 50–60% of the population will contract SARS-CoV-2 at some point.
+Some studies predict that

 To slow the rate of transmission, governments in several different countries are enforcing measures such as physical distancing and self-isolation.